DivyaKarade/OmicLearn/docs/METHODS-|-1.-Preprocessing.md

 In this option, the missing values are filled with `0`.

 ### 1. 2.
 2. Mean
-Using `Mean` for imputation, missing values are replaced with the `mean` of their protein intensity.
+Using `Mean` for imputation, missing protein values are replaced with the `mean` of the same protein.

 ### 1. 2.
 3. Median
-Using `Median` for imputation, missing values are replaced with the `mean` of their protein intensity.
+Using `Median` for imputation, missing protein values are replaced with the `median` of the same protein.

 ### 1. 2.
 4. [IterativeImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html#sklearn.impute.IterativeImputer)
-The `IterativeImputer` is a more sophisticated approach that is trying to estimate missing values from other values.
+The `IterativeImputer` is a more sophisticated approach trying to estimate missing values from other values.
 This can be very beneficial in a proteomics context as a lot of protein intensities are linearly correlated.
 Hence, one is, in principle, capable of estimating a protein intensity based on other intensities.

 ### 1. 2.
 5. [KNNImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html#sklearn.impute.KNNImputer)
 Similar to the `IterativeImputer`, the `KNNImputer` is trying to estimate missing values from existing values.
 Here, this is done by using a `k-Nearest Neighbors` approach.
 In brief, a Euclidean distance metric is used to find out the nearest neighbors, and the missing value is estimated by taking the mean of the neighbors.